Clarity and control are powerful propellers in personal finance.

 This book covers the four fundamental topics that every investor must understand: the theory, history, psychology, and business of investing.

-As soon as you understand how they all work together, you’ll feel empowered to build your own version of wealth.
-And have a significantly clearer (and optimistic) outlook for your financial future.
+As soon as you understand how they all work together, you'll feel empowered to build your version of wealth.
+And have a significantly more straightforward (and optimistic) outlook for your financial future.